Cpasjuste/recalbox/package/recalbox-romfs/recalbox-romfs-psx/roms/psx/_readme.txt

 Put your playstation roms in this directory.

-Rom files must have a ".iso/.img/.bin/.pbp"  extension.
+Rom files must have a ".iso/.img/.pbp/.cue/.ccd/.cbn"  extension.
+.bin files need a .cue file to be started